 Toggl Hire is a skills assessment platform that helps you identify top talent and automate your hiring process with smart skill tests.

 The skill tests at Toggl Hire are focused on the most relevant skill for the most relevant roles in the current job market, and they cover areas such as marketing, sales, development, and software.

 With Toggl Hire, you get a tool that has:

-- An option to add your own custom questions
+An option to create your own custom tests

 Criteria Corp is an online candidate assessment platform that allows companies to include pre-employment tests into their hiring process.